-APA citation style consists of two pieces:
+APA citation style consists of two pieces, in-text citations and the reference list.

 The basic idea is that the reference list at the end of your paper will list full citation information, while the in-text citations throughout your paper will lead the reader to the reference list.
 This guide will go over both of these pieces in more detail (see tabs on the left).